-3 The observed data is aggregated by species, year, flag and set type.
+&lt;sup>3 The observed data is aggregated by species, year, flag and set type.
 The number of known unobserved sets is taken from logbooks and other sources.
 Additionally, there are known EPO trips for which the staff do not know the number and type of sets made.
 Therefore, known bycatch-per-day from observer data is calculated by species, year, flag and set type, and applied to the number of days-at-sea for each trip to estimate the bycatch.

 In some instances, there may be unobserved sets or days-at-sea data by a flag that have no equivalent observer data for that year to facilitate a reliable estimation of catch.
 For these trips, yearly data from a proxy flag is used.
 The proxy flag is determined by subsequent 5 trips made by the vessel where an observer was onboard, and adopting the predominant flag used for those trips as the proxy flag.
 Then the bycatch-per-set or day of the known proxy flag for the year in question is applied to the data for the unrepresented flag.

-were several times higher than previously reported catches for the longline fishery.
+As part of the data-review process for gathering information on data reported to the IATTC under Resolution C-03-05, the staff were able to determine that the longline catches of sharks reported by CPCs were several times higher than previously reported.
 A review of the data revealed that a high proportion of shark catches were assigned to "other gears" in the annual Fishery Status Reports since 2006 but were in fact taken by longline by coastal CPCs.
-Therefore, the resulting transfer of catch data from "other gears" to "longline" significantly increased the longline catches of sharks from 2006 onwards (see Table A2c in SAC-11-03).
+Therefore, attributing the catch from "other gears" to "longline" significantly increased the longline catches of sharks from 2006 onwards (see Table A2c in SAC-11-03).